makerdao/mips/MIP4/MIP4c2-Subproposals/MIP4c2-SP31.md

 ### Motivation

 After successful trial run of the beta version of MIP63, there are a few learnings that I want to incorporate for the next iteration.
 Specifically, more strictly defining how payments are sent and buffers reported as well as changing a few parameters.
+I’ve also added an explicit stream duration as previously this was just assumed to be 6 months.
 The Sequencer can also set custom windows per network now.

 ### Amended MIPs and Components